philp1951/WeatherClock-1/README.md

 ```
 cd weatherclock
 ```
-By default the weather function is disabled.
-To enable this the following variables need to be set.
+By default the weather function is enabled.
 Take a copy of weatherclock.py and save it somewhere safe!
 ```
 1 - The variable weatherIP needs to be set to your CumulusMX IP address.
-(A prototype address 192.168.1.1:8998 is set as a template)
+(A prototype address 192.168.1.17:8998 is set as a template)
+2 - The variable weathertags MAY need to be changed if you don't have a UV sensor.
+Instructions are in the comments of the code.
-2 - The variable wdisp needs to be set to  -1 [wdisp = int(-1)] to enable display of weather data.
+3 - The variable wdisp needs to be set to  -1 [wdisp = int(-1)] to enable display of weather data.
+This is set as default.
+Setting wdisp = 0 will just display the clock.
 ```

 Running weatherclock
 --------------------
 ```